mulinlab/3DCoop/test/PIQ_3D_HMEC/README.md

-To save space, only little files used for reference were uploaded to some folders, including:
+To save space, only little files used for reference were uploaded into certain folders, including:

 * `inputs/peaks/HMEC`
 * `outputs/01_intersection_bed/HMEC`